Platform operations layer

 Device isolation

-Separate TikTok accounts across independent Android environments with distinct runtime state and clearer accountability.
+Separate TikTok accounts across independent Android environments with clearer runtime boundaries.

 Fingerprint stability

-Use cloud-phone-level device identity instead of loose browser-only logic when your workflow depends on mobile execution.
+Use cloud-phone-level device identity instead of staying at a browser-only layer.

 Bulk execution

-Support repeated tasks, parallel handling, and operator workflows without turning your process into a physical phone farm.
+Support repeated tasks, parallel handling, and standardized workflows without becoming a physical phone farm.

 Team operations

-Coordinate TikTok operators with cleaner access boundaries, activity visibility, and fewer account handoff mistakes.
+Coordinate operators with cleaner access boundaries, activity visibility, and fewer handoff mistakes.